prarid/BechdelScores/README.md

 * Does the audience care; do movies that pass the Bechdel Test do better at the box office?

 I'm happy to report that we see positive trends; female representation in movies is improving over the years as shown in Figures 1 and 2 below.
-However, as analyzed in the project details section, unfortunately, the Bechdel dataset does not represent the full universe of Hollywood movies; [the Bechdel dataset is created based on user submissions](https://bechdeltest.com/add/) and it is possible that individuals who report back to the website are more likley to watch movies that would do well on such a test anyway, which may potential instroduce some positive bias in the dataset.
+However, as analyzed in the project details section, unfortunately, the Bechdel dataset does not represent the full universe of Hollywood movies; [the Bechdel dataset is created based on user submissions](https://bechdeltest.com/add/) and it is possible that individuals who report back to the website are more likley to watch movies that would do well on such a test anyway, which may potentially instroduce some positive bias in the dataset.
 So the positive trends we see in this dataset may not converge with a broader and more representative dataset of Hollywood movies.

 In terms of box office returns, an analysis of the all time top 100 US movies by domestic box office returns revealed that 73% of these movies pass the Bechdel Test as shown in Figure 3.
-But the ability of a movie to pass the bechdel test does not allow have much predictive power about whether the movie will be a top grosser or not as shown in Table 1.
+But the ability of a movie to pass the bechdel test does not have much predictive power about whether the movie will be a top grosser or not as shown in Table 1.

 ![MoviesperDecade.png](MoviesperDecade.png)